THE POLLINATOR PROJECT

 No Insects = No Birds

-Unfortunately, bird populations are also dramatically declining in North America.
-Since 1970, the North American bird population has dropped nearly 30% or about 3 billion birds gone!
+Ninety-six percent of the bird species in North America depend on insects for food.
+Bird populations are dramatically declining.
+Since 1970, the North American bird population has dropped nearly 30% or about 3 billion birds gone.

 No Insects = Fewer Fish